 Finish the evening with drinks at Castiglia’s rooftop bar, where you can enjoy beautiful views of downtown Fredericksburg while sipping on a specialty craft cocktail.

-Start your Saturday morning with breakfast at Mercantile, the second restaurant for Chef Joy Crump in Historic Downtown Fredericksburg.
-She brings her signature twists to Southern breakfast favorites, resulting in dishes like the Bacon-Jalapeno Pinwheel, filled with cheddar, mozzarella, and jack cheeses, or the Poached Stone Fruit Waffle, a buttermilk waffle topped with poached seasonal stone fruit, citrus ricotta, toasted hazelnuts, and an elderflower citrus syrup.
+Start your Saturday morning at Mercantile, the breakfast spot located in the same space as Chef Joy Crump’s FoodE.
+Chef Crump brings her signature twists to Southern breakfast favorites, resulting in dishes like the Bacon-Jalapeno Pinwheel, filled with cheddar, mozzarella, and jack cheeses, or the Poached Stone Fruit Waffle, a buttermilk waffle topped with poached seasonal stone fruit, citrus ricotta, toasted hazelnuts, and an elderflower citrus syrup.
 Complement these mouthwatering breakfast selections with one of their cleverly-titled morning cocktails (or as they called them, “Pour Decisions”) or try one of their house made shrubs in seasonal flavors like Pineapple Jalapeno, Peach, or Blackberry Lime.

 Next, head to the A. Smith Bowman Distillery for a free tour and tasting.
 The oldest continuously-running distillery in Virginia, they produce an assortment of small-batch spirits, including vodka, gin, and rum, but the main focus of the distillery is artisanal bourbons; in back-to-back victories, their bourbons won the “World’s Best Bourbon” title at the World Whiskies Awards in 2016 and 2017.
 During your tour, you’ll learn about the history of the Bowman brand, the family behind the legacy, and the behind-the-scenes process that creates their world-class spirits.
 The tour ends in the tasting room, where you’ll sample their latest releases in a small flight.
 Before leaving the distillery, take a picture in front of their gorgeous spirits-themed LOVEwork.